 FEMA Training Organizations

-The Center for Domestic Preparedness (CDP) develops and delivers advanced training for emergency response providers, emergency managers, and other government officials from state, local, and tribal governments.
-The CDP offers more than 50 training courses at its resident campus in Anniston, Alabama focusing on incident management, mass casualty response, and emergency response to a catastrophic natural disaster or terrorist act.
-Training at the CDP campus is federally funded at no cost to state, local, and tribal emergency response professionals or their agency.
-For more information on the CDP's specialized programs and courses, visit CDP.
+The Center for Domestic Preparedness (CDP) develops and delivers advanced all-hazards training to responders and officials from state, local, tribal and territorial governments.
+The catalog includes more than 50 courses on Chemical, Biological, Radiological, Nuclear, and Explosive (CBRNE) incidents, mass casualty response, and incident management, which the CDP delivers on campus in Anniston, Alabama, and at sites across the nation.
+CDP training is federally funded at no cost to responders or their agencies.
+For more information, visit CDP.

 The National Fire Academy (NFA) is the nation's premier provider of leadership skills and advanced technical training fostering a solid foundation for local fire and emergency services stakeholders in prevention, preparedness and response.
-The NFA employs resident and off-campus classroom, blended and distance learning options – including a national distribution systems of accredited state and metropolitan fire training systems and colleges and universities to reach America’s first responders.
+The NFA employs resident and off-campus classroom, blended and distance learning options – including national distribution systems of accredited state and metropolitan fire training systems and colleges and universities to reach America’s first responders.
 All NFA courses receive college credit recommendation through the American Council on Education and continuing education units through the International Association for Continuing Education and Training.

 The Workforce Development Division (WDD) develops, coordinates, resources, and executes training, education, experiential learning, and standard qualification processes to ensure FEMA’s incident workforce is well prepared to support disaster survivors and first responders in all hazards events.
 WDD administers the FEMA Qualification System (FQS), coordinates course delivery and development requirements for the incident workforce in coordination with FEMA’s twenty-three cadres, and leads initiatives related to expeditionary workforce efforts.